BMN Committees

 Friends of DeBoville Slough

-- To maintain and enhance the ecological integrity of DeBoville Slough and the surrounding area through education, community involvement, research, land preservation and partnerships based upon stewardship principles.
+- Maintain and enhance the ecological integrity of DeBoville Slough and the surrounding area through education, community involvement, research, land preservation and partnerships based upon stewardship principles.

-- Japanese Knotweed removal four times a year
+- Removes Japanese Knotweed four times a year, marks storm drains, participates in community outreach.

 - DeBoville Slough walks and information days